UltraHQ/A72-Hidden-Mods/README.md

 - S-Series AI-Models (And the latest ones)
 - Video Audio Zoom
 - Full Intelligent Recognition
-- Full Live Focus (all S-Series features)
+- Full Live Focus (all S-Series features like Relight)
+- Smart Scan Text Extraction
 - Some small, not worth to mention, additions